 The meaning of all-AMP and single-AMP operations is widely known.
-We associate all-AMP data retrieval mainly with full table scans (including NUSI sub-table scans) and single-AMP data retrieval with indexed access (such as UPI, NUPI).
+We associate all-AMP data retrieval mainly with full table scans (including NUSI sub-table scans) and single-AMP data retrieval with indexed access (such as UPI and NUPI).

 The likelihood of simultaneously executed insert and update statements blocking each other decreases substantially if row hash locking is used.

-Group-AMP operations don't require the two additionally all-AMP steps which are needed in all-AMP steps to apply for the table lock/release at the begin/end of the request.
+Group-AMP operations don’t require the two additional all-AMP steps needed in all-AMP steps to apply for the table lock/release at the beginning/end of the request.

 When will the Optimizer use Teradata Group AMP Operations?

-Another usage criteria are that the execution plan must be driven from a single-AMP step or the group-AMP step.
-As NUSI access is always an all-AMP operation, which means that the first phase of the execution plan never will be an NUSI access if group-AMP access is used.
-If any step in the execution plan is a product join with its data relocation being based on table duplication, group-AMP neither is used.
+Another usage criteria are that Teradata must drive the execution plan from a single-AMP step or the group-AMP step.
+As NUSI access is always an all-AMP operation, the first phase of the execution plan will never be NUSI access if group-AMP access is used.
+If any step in the execution plan is a product join with its data relocation based on table duplication, group-AMP neither is used.

 Group-AMP, OLTP, and Tactical Workload

-Group-AMP operations can be very useful in OLTP and for tactical workload: By using locks on the rowhash level on fewer AMPs, read and update concurrency can be higher than in the case of all-AMP operations.
-The alert reader will have recognized that the advantage of group-AMP operations increases with the number of AMPs in the system.
+Group-AMP operations can benefit OLTP and tactical workload: By using locks on the rowhash level on fewer AMPs, read and update concurrency can be higher than all-AMP operations.
+The alert reader will recognize that group-AMP operations’ advantage increases with the number of AMPs in the system.